 Internship requirements vary slightly from one academic department to another.
 Internships are optional in most departments; however a few may require an internship for graduation (e.g. Social Work).
 You will be expected to work part-time between ten to fifteen hours per week in a position directly related to your major.
 Academic credit is offered for internships that are approved by your academic department.
 Many internships are non-paid; but occasionally an employer may offer some compensation (e.g. a stipend, transportation expenses).
 You should meet with your academic adviser, departmental internship coordinator, or a Career Services Counselor for more details on internships

-Internship opportunities are posted on eXplorenet and in the Career and Employment Services office.
+Internship opportunities are posted on eXplorenet and in the Career Services office.

 For most students, the summer is a popular time to secure a job.
 Usually one that pays fairly well so you have expense money for the school year (or at least the Fall semester).
 Or helps you get that killer tan at “the shore”.
 Or it may be the only time your schedule will allow for working.